fortythreesam/FourthYearProject/report/report.md

 ### 1.2 Goals

 The main goal of this project is to explore the effectiveness of automatically selecting a denoising filter and parameter.
 A secondary aim is to see if applying the filter separately to the weak and rich texture patches will have an effect on the outcome.
-The root mean squared error(RMSE), peak signal to noise ratio(PSNR), image quality index(IQI) and structural similarity index metric(SSIM) are used to evaluate the selected filters.
+The root mean squared error(RMSE), peak signal to noise ratio(PSNR), image quality index(IQI) and structural similarity index metric(SSIM) are used to evaluate the selected filters[2].
 The student aims to achieve better metrics then applying a single filter over the entire image.
 As a side goal, the student aims to learn more in the fields of image processing, linear algebra, and evolutionary algorithms.

 ### 1.3 Project Overview